vighneshpol/MyGOlang/README.md

-# MyGOlang
+# MyGOlang Repo
-please refer Assignments branch for the tasks
+Please refer Assignments branch for the tasks